smitchauhan3/Human-activity-recognition-classification/README.md

 ----------------------------------------------------------------------------------
   How to Execute Program
 ----------------------------------------------------------------------------------
-1. First of all u have to run 'record_actions.py' for recording of your activity in form of numpy data.
+1. First of all you have to run 'record_actions.py' for recording of your activity in form of numpy data.
-2. After creating numpy data of your Activity you have to run 'make_model.py' for make a LSTM model. you can alse use our pretrained model but I suggest you have to record Activity yourself for better results.
+2. After creating numpy data of your Activity you have to run 'make_model.py' for make a LSTM model. you can also use our pretrained model but I suggest you have to record Activity yourself for better results.
 3. 'main.py' is a main file of real time Activity Recognization and Classification.